battlesnake/dragons-of-mugloar/README.md

  * The "probability" values for solving messages, and the relative risk of each one.

  * "Help defend" tasks are practically suicide.
 This may not be true if you have lots of high-value items, but the AI doesn't buy much besides health potions.

+To collect training data for the AI player, using 20 workers:

+	# This will run endlessly unless you quit it with <q> <ENTER>
+	./mugcollect -o training.dat -p 20

+To train the artificial intelligence using the previously-collected data:

+	# This uses a dumb linear model and manually-weighted costfunction
+	# This also uses insane amounts of RAM.
+I run it on a 64GB cloud server.
+	./muglearn -i training.dat -o feature_score.dat

+To run the fully-automated luxury cromulent dragon trainer with 20 workers:

+	# This will run endlessly unless you quit it with <q> <ENTER>
+	./mugomatic -i feature_score.dat -o training.dat -s scores.dat -p 20
+	# Resulting scores (and game IDs) are appended to scores.dat

 # Neural-network approach